lwadzinski/MentalHealthInTech/README.md

 # Project_Portfolios

-Through the use of R and Python, mental health trends in tech space are analyzed.
+Through the use of R and Python, mental health trends in the tech space are analyzed.